EPERLab/CLEW/docs/fichas/08_WaterBalance.rst

 Superficial water return
 ++++++++++

-The general percentage is based on information from the 2015 Water Account of the BCCR.
+The general percentage of water supply by superficial water return is based on information from the 2015 Central Bank of Costa Rica Water Account.
+The specific percentage by type of coverage is adjusted to match the percentage of environmental accounts.

 TotalTechnologyAnnualActivityLo[r,t,y]
 ---------